audeering/audfactory/README.rst

 or collect metadata information from repositories.

-Have a look at the installation_ and usage_ instructions and the `format specifications`_ as a starting point.
+Have a look at the installation_ and usage_ instructions.

 .. _Artifactory: https://jfrog.com/artifactory/
 .. _dohq-artifactory: https://github.com/devopshq/artifactory